Skip to content

 The steps get easier

-In the story I mentioned at the beginning of this piece, the tightrope walker says, “The third step is the beginning.
+In the book I mentioned, the tightrope walker talks about more than just the first two steps.
+He says, “The third step is the beginning.
 It’s the complete motion forward on a new course.”

 Completing that first initiative or overcoming your first challenge is the beginning.
 That’s when you start to see that things are working the way you thought they would.
 It’s much more satisfying than looking at the next step in a templated map.